Eurofiber-CloudInfra/azure-url-monitor/docs/ThingsToFigureOut.md

 # Where to store container application logs?

 - An Azure Container Instances deployment allows to [specify](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-log-analytics) a Log Analytics Workspace for logging
-- Alternatively the logs could also be sound to Application Insights using [`track_trace` method ](https://shipit.dev/python-appinsights/applicationinsights.html#applicationinsights.TelemetryClient.track_trace) from the SDK since we already have the instrumentation key
+- Alternatively the logs could also be send to Application Insights using [`track_trace` method ](https://shipit.dev/python-appinsights/applicationinsights.html#applicationinsights.TelemetryClient.track_trace) from the SDK since we already have the instrumentation key